sigilante/duo/R-math.md

 --
 ```

-Convert the above to a `%say` generator that can optionally accept a seed; if no seed is provided, use `eny`.
+- Convert the above to a `%say` generator that can optionally accept a seed; if no seed is provided, use `eny`.

+- Produce a higher-quality Mersenne Twister uniform RNG, such as [per this method](https://xilinx.github.io/Vitis_Libraries/quantitative_finance/2022.1/guide_L1/RNGs/RNG.html).

 #### Exercise:  Produce normally-distributed random numbers

+- Produce a normally-distributed random number generator using the uniform RNG described above.

 The normal distribution, or bell curve, describes the randomness of measurement.
 The mean, or average value, is at zero, while points fall farther and farther away with increasingly less likelihood.

 ![A normal distribution curve with standard deviations marked](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8c/Standard_deviation_diagram.svg/640px-Standard_deviation_diagram.svg.png)

-One way to get from a uniform random number to a normal random number is [to use the uniform random number as the _cumulative distribution function_ (CDF)](https://xilinx.github.io/Vitis_Libraries/quantitative_finance/2022.1/guide_L1/RNGs/RNG.html), an index into “how far” the value is along the normal curve.
+One way to get from a uniform random number to a normal random number is [to use the uniform random number as the _cumulative distribution function_ (CDF)](https://www.omscs-notes.com/simulation/generating-uniform-random-numbers/), an index into “how far” the value is along the normal curve.

 ![A cumulative distribution function for three normal distributions](https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/Normal_Distribution_CDF.svg/640px-Normal_Distribution_CDF.svg.png)